tainn/cordhook/README.md

 ## Usage

-`...` values in the following code block can be replaced with artibrary text, `image` with a link to an image, and `page` with a link to a page.
+The following values can be replaced with:

+- `...`: artibrary text
+- `image`: link to an image
+- `page`: link to a page
+- `0000000`: decimal color value, not hex
+- `bool`: opposite bool
+- `timestamp`: ISO8601 timestamp
+- `webhook`: webhook url

 All attributes are optional.
 Only a single element of an embed is currently supported.
 Each method returns a class instance, allowing for easy method chaining.

 ```py
 import ookami